User Community Service Desk Downloads

 sourceSystems

-(Optional) (applicable to the instance layer only) List of source systems whose records are historized; if empty, records from all source systems are historized
+(Optional, instance layer only) List of source systems whose records are stored in history; if not specified, records from all source systems are stored.

 Entities contain a list of columns with the following attributes: